 Photos and FingerprintsOn this page:

-When applying for a nonimmigrant visa, you are required to upload a digital photograph taken within the last six months as part of completing and submitting the Form DS-160.
-You should also bring a copy of your photograph to the U.S. Embassy on the day of your interview.
-You will also be fingerprinted when you arrive for your interview at the U.S. Embassy.
+When applying for a nonimmigrant visa, you are required to upload a digital photograph taken within the last six months as part of completing and submitting the DS-160 visa application form.
+You should also bring a printed copy of your photograph to the U.S. Embassy/Consulate on the day of your interview.
+You will also be fingerprinted when you arrive for your interview at the U.S. Embassy/Consulate.

 Your visa application photo must meet certain criteria regarding size and content.
 Submitting photos that do not meet these criteria can delay the visa application process.
-Digital photos uploaded with your Form DS-160 must have been taken within the last six months, and must meet the guidelines shown in the image below:
+To reflect your current appearance, your photo must be taken within the last six months.
+If you are renewing a previous visa, this generally means your photo must not be the same one that appeared on your old visa.

 Your photo must show your entire head, from the top of your hair to the bottom of your chin.
 In a good photo, the height of your head will measure 1-1-3/8 inches (25 to 35mm), or fill between 50%-70% of the photo, like this: